commschamp/cc_tutorial/tutorials/tutorial2/README.md

 };
 ```

-Just using these member functions it is possible to access the fields while
+Just by using these member functions it is possible to access the fields while
 providing the index of the field.
 ```
 auto& msgFields = msg.fields();